apache/qpid-dispatch/doc/book/amqp-mapping.md

   - Implementation of an optional feature is not planned
   - Implementation is not complete as of the current time
-  - The specified operation is considered suboptimal or unimplementable.
-In all of these cases, an issue is pending with the AMQP Technical Committee.

 ### Compliance Matrix